Friday, December 10, 2010

 Wednesday, June 9, 2010

-Soviet Swing Kids: Hipsters
+SIFF 2010: The Soviet Swing Kids of Hipsters

-(Valery Todorovsky, Russia, 2008, 125 mins.)
+(Valery Todorovsky, Russia, 2008, 125 minutes)

-Everyone has seen a hipster, but no one is one. -- Douglas Wolk, 2010 EMP Pop Conference
+Everyone has seen a hipster, but no one is one.-- Douglas Wolk, 2010 EMP Pop Conference

 Don't let the title scare you away.
 Hipsters has nothing to do with the black-clad indie-rockers who roam around the clubs and bars of Capitol Hill and Williamsburg, but a group of colorfully-dressed kids giving the finger to the aesthetic dogma of 1950s-era USSR.